 Their machine shop has a vertical milling machine and other metal machining processes, which are exempt because they are used on a non-production basis (Rule 285(2)(I)(vi)(A)).
-They are also exempt because they exhaust into the general, in-plant environment.
+They exhaust into the general, in-plant environment.

-Natural gas-fired space heaters (Rule 282(2)(b)(i)): There are 10 natural gas-fired space heaters used for building heat.
+Natural gas-fired space heaters (Rule 282(2)(b)(i)):

+There are 10 natural gas-fired space heaters used for building heat.

-Natural gas-fired emergency generator (Rule 285(2)(g)): There is one (1) emergency generator for lighting that was installed when the building was built.
+Natural gas-fired emergency generator (Rule 285(2)(g)):

+There is one (1) emergency generator for lighting that was installed when the building was built.
 It is in the Maintenance Department.
+It runs about once every 5 years.

-The following is the information on the engine and generator: Brand - Olympian Model - A4350 Natural Gas Serial # 2037184 Engine Manufacture Date: Dec.
-1994 Gen Set Model No. 95A 02376 S, Date: 6/30/95 No Tier Rating Engine: 1800 RPM Generator: 100 kW Engine clock: 667 hours
+The following is the information on the engine and generator:

+Brand - Olympian

+Model - A4350 Natural Gas

+Serial # 2037184

+Engine Manufacture Date: Dec.
+1994

+Gen Set Model No. 95A 02376 S, Date: 6/30/95

+No Tier Rating

+Engine: 1800 RPM

+Generator: 100 kW

+Engine clock: 685 hours

 The emergency engine at the stationary source is subject to the National Emission Standard for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines (RICE) promulgated in 40 CFR Part 63, Subparts A and ZZZZ as an existing RICE.
-Michigan does not have delegation to implement and enforce this standard, but sources are still required to comply with this standard.
+Michigan does not have delegation to implement and enforce this standard at area sources, but sources are still required to comply with this standard.
+They are implementing 40 CFR 60 Subpart ZZZZ requirements for the emergency engine.